12/28/14: hylophobia (n/a), n.

 1. fear of snow.

-IN A SENTENCE: Johnny's chlonophobia cost him $100, as his friends dared him to penetrate a snowman from behind.
+IN A SENTENCE: Johnny's chlonophobia cost him $100, as his friends dared him to poke a snowman's butt.

 12/3/14: indolent (in-dl-uh nt), adj.